kotcrab/ocr-reader/README.md

 and use of pop-up dictionaries such as [yomichan](https://github.com/FooSoft/yomichan).
 Reader also integrates with [JPDB](https://jpdb.io/) to automatically highlight unknown words.

-Experimental text hooker page is also available, it can also highlight unknown words thanks to the JPDB integration.
+Text hooker page is also available, it can also highlight unknown words thanks to the JPDB integration.

 ## Setup

 ### Requirements
 - [Node.js](https://nodejs.org/en/) (v18 LTS recommended).
+  - There is no need to install "Tools for Native Modules".
 - [Google Cloud](https://cloud.google.com/) account is required to OCR images.
   - Must be either an account with billing activated or in a trial period.
   - 1000 images per month can be processed for free, then $1.50 for each 1000 images, see [details](https://cloud.google.com/vision/pricing).